 Older adults (50+) often don’t produce enough stomach acid to absorb B12, and a decreased appetite as we all age adds to the decline.
 A deficiency in B12 has been linked to depression and mood disturbances in the elderly.

 Certain medical conditions can result in a B deficiency, and the result can be even more health issues.
 Cancer, hypothyroidism, alcoholism, anorexia, celiac disease, and Crohn’s disease can make you more susceptible to developing nutrient deficiencies and some weight-loss surgeries can also cause B vitamins to be lacking.

 Additional B-complex Health Benefits

 Studies have shown that B-complex supplements can help reduce anxiety and depression symptoms compared to a placebo.
 While not a cure for mental health issues, B vitamins have shown promise in enhancing treatment response when given in combination with anti-depression medications.

 If blood levels are low in certain B vitamins like B12, folate, and B6 there has been shown a link to increased levels of depression, so it is important to consider nutrient deficiencies in anyone experiencing symptoms of depression.
 They may also help to boost cognitive performance and relieve stress too.

-For more information about the specifics about vitamin D and to get links on the research, check out our Wise Women’s supplements.
+For more information about the specifics about B-Complex and to get links on the research, check out our Wise Women’s supplements.